Mental Health

 How Word Games Became My Anxiety Hack (And What Therapists Think About That)

-Flow states, digital meditation, and the surprisingly thin line between healthy coping and avoidance.
-A personal story backed by real research.
+Flow states, digital meditation, and the thin line between coping and avoidance.
+Real research.
+Personal story.

 I'm going to tell you something that might sound ridiculous: a 4x4 grid of letters has done more for my anxiety than most of the self-help books on my nightstand.
 And I own a lot of self-help books.
 Like, an embarrassing number.
 My therapist once looked at my bookshelf and said, "That's a lot of reading about relaxation for someone who looks this tense."